hmp012/mobile-AR/blogposts/03_Testing+Performance+Delivery.md

 Even though TrainFinder is a mobile AR project, VR headsets like Quest highlight differences that also apply to XR development more generally:

-- **Build target and deployment:** you ship to a headset runtime (Android-based on Quest), not a desktop OS; iteration is often “build + install + test in-headset”.
+- **Build target and deployment:** you ship to a headset runtime (Android-based on Quest), not a desktop OS; iteration is often “build + install + test in headset”.
 - **Input model:** instead of mouse/keyboard, you design for head + controller/hand tracking, rays/grabs, and XR interaction patterns.
 - **Performance budget:** high, stable frame rate is mandatory for comfort; you optimize aggressively (CPU/GPU, draw calls, fill rate, foveation, fixed refresh rates).
 - **Rendering expectations:** stereo rendering, late latching/timewarp, and careful UI depth/scale choices become part of the day-to-day workflow.